yangshun/yangshuntay.com/posts/post-18.md

 **People Management**

 "People" here, are divided into two categories: the staff team and the students.
 To be honest, it is my first time managing a professional team of people.
 My approach was to get to know most of the people (staff and students) on a personal level outside the classroom.
-The motivation behind this was to better understand each individual's personality so that delegation of work could be easier and mismatch of interests can be prevented as much as possible.
+The motivation behind this was to better understand each individual's personality so that delegation of work could be more efficient and mismatch of interests could be prevented as much as possible.

 As the team was huge, and there were many side-roles to cover, I/Cs were nominated and some tutors would be in-charge of certain materials/aspects of the course.
-Whenever other tutors needed help, I would step in and took over their roles or get someone else who to help.
+Whenever other tutors needed help, I would step in and took over their roles or get someone else who is available to help.

-As the head tutor, I also set a good example by marking by students' assignments as early as possible an topping the tutor leaderboard (we had a leaderboard which showed the number of assignments we marked and the delay between a student submission and us marking it).
+As the Head Tutor, I also set a positive example by marking by students' assignments as early as possible and topping the tutor leaderboard (yes, we had a leaderboard which showed the number of assignments we marked and the delay between a student submission and us marking it).

-In making decisions, often I would seek the opinions of the other tutors so that everyone has a part to play in the final decision being made.
+In making decisions, often I would seek the opinions of the other tutors so that everyone had a part to play in the final decision being made.
 This would give a sense of ownership of the course to people and trigger their intrinsic motivation to work hard on it.

 **Teaching**